Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Use the array destructuring syntax in JavaScript to access both of these items.

-In your component, you see you’re defining a `const` which is a destructured array.
+In your component, you define a `const` which is a destructured array.
 This array contains two items: the first is the value held in `state`, call it `name`, but remember this is a title you’re giving it.
 You could call it anything, but call it `name` as that’s meaningful right now.

 The second item will be the method `useState` provides to update the first value, the value held in `state`.
 Again, you can call it whatever you like, but the sensible convention is to call it the same as the name of the `state` value, prefixed the word ‘`set`’.
 Call it `setName`.